vinneli/hot-mock-middleware/README.md

 ```

 The you can then access the <http://localhost:3000/api/users> to view API documents.
-You can create more js files in the `mocks` directory, the mock service will automatically grab contents, also you can modify these files, ths api data will refresh real-time without restarting app.
+You can create more js files in the `mock` directory, the mock server will automatically grab contents, also you can modify these files, ths api data will refresh real-time without restarting app.

-### Using with **Webpack**
+## Using with Webpack
 To use with webpack projects, simply add a setup options to your webpack-dev-server options.
 Change your config file `webpack.config.js`:
 ```diff